dctang4/Instagram-Quote/README.md

 ### 1.Instagram Quotes - EST TIME: 1-2hrs

 1. Go to [Instagram Quotes](./instagram-quotes.md).
-2. When completed submit your homework [here](https://forms.gle/Nf55kRfVy4pG3y4P7).
+2. When completed submit your CodePen [here](https://forms.gle/Nf55kRfVy4pG3y4P7).

 **NOTE:** You will only submit the form one time and only for the required instagram quote.